 The Nationwide Inpatient Sample (NIS) of the Healthcare Cost and Utilization Project (HCUP) was developed to provide analyses of hospital utilization, charges and quality of care across the United States.
-The target universe includes all acute-care discharges from all community hospitals in the United States; the NIS comprises all discharges from a sample of hospitals in this target universe.
-NIS 1998 includes data for calendar year 1998.
-Previous years covered 1988 through 1997.
+The target universe includes all acute-care discharges from all community hospitals in the United States.
+The NIS comprises all discharges from a sample of hospitals in this target universe.
+The 1999 NIS includes data for calendar year 1999.
+Previous years covered 1988 through 1998.
+Table 1 shows the number of states, hospitals and discharges in each year.

 |Calendar Year||States||Sample Hospitals|| Sample Discharges